kevinlinxc/ShopifyBackend/README.md

 You'll know you've installed Python when you can open a new terminal (Command Prompt on Windows, Terminal on Mac/Linux) and input `python --version` and have it reflect the version that you just downloaded.
 2. Clone this repository.
-3. Use `cd path/to/ShopifyBackend` in a terminal to enter the directory that you just cloned (this repository)
+3. Use `cd path/to/ShopifyBackend` in a terminal to enter the directory that you just cloned (this repository).
+Replace `path/to/ShopifyBackend` to whatever diretory you cloned to.
 4. Use the pip command in a terminal to install dependencies (pip comes with Python): `pip install -r requirements.txt`.
 This will install Streamlit, the UI framework.
 5. Use `streamlit run main.py` in a terminal to run the web app.
 The terminal will tell you which localhost link you'll be able to see the website on.
-The site should be visitable at [http://localhost:8501](http://localhost:8501).
+The default is [http://localhost:8501](http://localhost:8501).
+Click the link/copy it into a browser to visit it.
 6. Use the form in the center of the screen to add items.
-Once added, they will be in the inventory list on the left.
+Once saved, they will be in the inventory list on the left.
 You can click on any of the created items to edit or delete them.
 This satisfies the CRUD functionality.
-7. Use the Downlaod CSV button to export the data to CSV.
+7. Use the Download CSV button to export the data to CSV.

 # Future feature development considerations
 Streamlit (and Python) is made for prototyping, and so it is a little slow in comparison to other languages.
 Nonetheless,